-- Female Pattern Hair Loss is a genetically inherited condition when a woman's hair starts to thin all over the head.
-It is different from Male Pattern Hair Loss which focuses mainly on the center of the head.
+- Female Pattern Hair Loss is a genetically inherited condition when a woman's hair starts to thin all over the head, this is different from Male Pattern Hair Loss which focusses mainly on the centre of the head.

 Also See: Alopecia Androgenetic

 - Propecia is a treatment for hair loss which comes in 1mg pill form.
 The chemicals in the pill lowers the levels of hormones that are designed to shed hair from the scalp causing baldness.
 This treatment has been debated a lot as, although trials have shown that more than half the people that where treated with this drug showed hair growth after approximatly 6 months, it is required that the treatment is kept up constantly (one pill every day) or the scalp will return to its original state.
 Thus it is a very temporary treatment.